-What sort of template do I have?) you may have noticed a gadget in the blog-footer called attribution.
+What sort of theme do I have?) you may have noticed a gadget in the blog-footer called attribution.
 This gives credit to:

 - The copyright owner of the background photo you're using

-(Even though s/he doesn't own any of the zillion other photos in your blog - and again, readers aren't going to understand what photographs are part of the template and what aren't)
+(Even though s/he doesn't own any of the zillion other photos in your blog - and again, readers aren't going to understand what photographs are part of the theme and what aren't)

 - Blogger for "powering" your blog